Home

 Those suffering with Attention Deficit Hyperactivity Disorder often experience poor school and work performance, poor social relationships, and run an increased risk of mental illness and substance abuse disorders.

-ADHD Symptoms: Inattentive Type
+Inattentive Type

 Symptoms of inattention include difficulty following instructions, difficulty maintaining attention on work or play activities, and frequently losing things.
 In addition, common traits of ADHD also include not paying attention to details, appearing not to listen, difficulty tasks that require planning ahead, forgetting things, and being easily distracted.
 Additional symptoms of inattention include problems organizing tasks and activities, failing to finish schoolwork or chores, repeating reminding child of responsibilities, and avoiding tasks that require mental focus and mental effort.

-ADHD Symptoms: Hyperactive Type
+Hyperactive Type

 In perhaps what is ADHD's most defining symptom, symptoms of hyperactivity include fidgeting, squirming, running or climbing excessively or inappropriately, difficulty playing quietly, inability to remain seated, talking too much, always on the go, and displaying trouble waiting his or her turn.
 Other symptoms include often leaving his or her seat in the classroom or in other situations when remaining seated is expected, constantly feeling restless, and talking excessively.

-ADHD Symptoms: Impulsive Type
+Impulsive Type

 Impulsive symptoms include blurting out answers to questions, frequently has difficulty waiting for his or her turn, often interrupts or intrudes on others' conversations or games, and engaging in risky behavior.

-Best ADHD Treatment For Children
+Recommended Treatment For Children

-The Total Focus Program is an easy-to-use guide that parents and caregivers can use in the comfort of their own home to manage and eliminate difficult behaviors.
+I'd like to highlight what is, in my clinical opinion, the gold standard of ADHD treatment programs.
+The ADHD Breakthrough: Overcoming ADHD program for parents of ADHD children is an easy-to-use guide that parents and caregivers can use in the comfort of their own home to manage and eliminate difficult behaviors.
 I have used it with great success with my own son.

 Recommended Treatment For Adults

-Other Treatment Options
+Other Treatment Options And Important ADHD Information

 Be sure to check out my review of all of the popular ADHD medications, ADHD behavior modification, ADHD diet, neurofeedback for ADHD, and ADD natural remedies.
 Also, check out these helpful guides to learn how to calm hyperactive children and how to create a calm home for children suffering from Attention Deficit Hyperactivity Disorder.